Monday - Friday: 9 AM - 6 PM

 - All visiting patrons to the Special Collections Department must present photo identification and all patrons and online users must fill out a Research Request Form.

 - Any personal property (coats, purses, hats, bags, backpacks, briefcases, research materials, etc.) will be stored in lockers in the department’s break room.

 - All the materials must be handled with great care.
 Patrons who carelessly handle materials may be denied further access.

 - Cell phone use is not permitted.

-- Digital cameras, including cell phone cameras, may not be used to take pictures of the Special Collections exhibits without the permission of Special Collections staff.
+- Digital cameras, cell phone cameras, or other electronic devices may not be used to take pictures of the Special Collections exhibits without the permission of Special Collections staff.

 - Patrons are asked to sit at the table properly.
 No feet are allowed on the tables, no sitting on the tables, no sleeping or lounging at the tables.